Brooklyn private independent school

 Rolling Strategic Plan - With a View to the Future

 The board’s long term planning consists of a rolling strategic plan.
 Some organizations take a year or more to map out a plan that looks 5 years into the future.
 Our rolling strategic plan gives us the flexibility to respond to shifts in our environment.
-The plans, which are tweaked on an annual basis, contain three overarching goals: (1) investment in academic program and faculty (2) community culture and (3) facilities development.
-As we face the unpredictable challenges of 2020-21, these medium and long-term goals are still very much in mind as the direction of our institution.
+The plans, which are tweaked on an annual basis, contain three overarching goals: (1) investment in academic program and faculty, (2) community culture, and (3) facilities development.

 The strength of a school lies primarily in its program and people.
-Accordingly, we invest in both:
+Accordingly, we have prioritized the following initiatives:

-• In order to attract a diverse, energetic and innovative staff, we keep salaries and benefits competitive.
+• In order to attract a diverse, energetic, and innovative faculty and staff, we keep salaries and benefits competitive.

 • We plan for future growth and opportunity, including new positions to expand and deepen curriculum.
 We provide enough flexibility to nimbly meet the demands of the current school year and the rapidly changing demands on our students and teachers.
 The demands of 21st century learning change rapidly and we are committed to meeting those needs as they arise.

 • We prioritize funding for professional development.
-BC educators are lifelong learners who are committed to enriching their curricula.
-Our Fund for Faculty, which supports this professional development, is disbursed across all divisions and replenished annually by the Senior Class Gift and other donations to the school’s endowment.
+Berkeley Carroll educators are lifelong learners who are committed to enriching their curricula.
+Our Fund for Growth and Innovation in Teaching, which supports this professional development, is disbursed across all divisions and replenished annually by the Senior Class Gift and other donations to the school’s endowment.

 We are fiercely committed to our distinctive community culture with an emphasis on diversity, equity, and inclusion:

-• We’ve integrated the concepts of diversity, equity, and inclusion into the curriculum at every grade level from redesigning Lower School social studies so that all students can see themselves reflected in the syllabus to adding more than 20 Upper School courses that focus on the history, literature, cultures and philosophies of countries around the world as well as LGBTQ+ history in the United States.
+• We’ve integrated the concepts of diversity, equity, and inclusion into the curriculum at every grade level, from redesigning Lower School social studies so that all students can see themselves reflected in the syllabus to adding more than twenty Upper School courses that focus on the history, literature, cultures, and philosophies of countries around the world, as well as LGBTQ+ history in the United States.

-• Over the past five years, we’ve increased our financial aid budget and this year we’re providing more than $8.5 million of support.
-This offers greater access for families of diverse backgrounds and perspectives.
-The strong philanthropic spirit of our parents, teachers and alumni evident in contributions to our Annual Fund and Endowment help make this aid possible.
+• Over the past 5 years, we’ve increased our financial aid budget; this year we’re providing nearly $9.9 million of support.
+We also provide ancillary aid to support students: We awarded $320k in 2022-2023 and have budgeted $375k for the 2023-2024 school year.
+Together, this support offers greater access for families of diverse backgrounds and perspectives.
+The strong philanthropic spirit of our parents, teachers, and alumni evident in contributions to our Annual Fund and Endowment help make this aid possible.
 Additionally, for the 2019-2020 school year, $750K in emergency aid was granted to families who felt the additional burden related to Covid-19.
+Last year, we awarded $81k in emergency aid.

 • In 2020, the Board’s Community and Inclusion Advisory Group was upgraded to full Board Committee status, which places the Chair of that committee on the Executive Committee of the Board, a recognition that the issues at the forefront of that committee are considered carefully by the board.